-Rapid achievement of the child survival Millennium Development Goal: Evidence from the Navrongo experiment in Northern Ghana
+Rapid achievement of the child survival Millennium Development Goal: Evidence from the Navrongo experiment in Northern Ghana (PDF)

 Binka,Fred N.; Bawah,Ayaga A.; Phillips,James F.; Hodgson,Abraham; Adjuik,Martin; MacLeod,Bruce